MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_04_lab_ak.md

     > **Note**: Wait for the database to be created before you continue with this lab.

+    > **Note**: If you receive a firewall-related error on the import step, it means you did not correctly configure the **Allow Azure services to access server** setting on your SQL Server earlier in the lab.
+Review your settings, delete the empty **AdventureWorks** database, and try your import again.

 #### Task 4: Use an imported SQL database

 1. In the Azure portal's navigation pane, select the **Resource groups** link.